ElementsProject/lightning/doc/lightning-sendcustommsg.7.md

 intended as a low-level interface to implement custom protocol extensions on top, not for direct use by end-users.

-The message must be a hex encoded well-formed message, including the 2-byte type prefix, but excluding the length prefix which will be added by the RPC method.
-The message types may not be one of the internally handled types, since that may cause issues with the internal state tracking of Core Lightning.
-We do (as of *v23.11*) allow sending of even types, but note that peers (as per the spec) will disconnect on receiving unknown even types.

-The node specified by `node_id` must be a peer, i.e., it must have a direct connection with the node receiving the RPC call, and the connection must be established.
-For a method to send arbitrary messages over multiple hops, including hops that do not understand the custom message, see the `createonion` and `sendonion` RPC methods.
-Messages can only be injected if the connection is handled by `openingd` or `channeld`.
-Messages cannot be injected when the peer is handled by `onchaind` or `closingd` since these do not have a connection, or are synchronous daemons that do not handle spontaneous messages.

-On the reveiving end a plugin may implement the `custommsg` plugin hook and get notified about incoming messages, and allow additional unknown even types in their getmanifest response.
+On the receiving end a plugin may implement the `custommsg` plugin hook and get notified about incoming messages, and allow additional unknown even types in their getmanifest response.

 RETURN VALUE
 ------------